-Middlesex's pioneering Institute for Work-Based Learning makes it possible for employees to gain a degree while still working full-time.
+Middlesex's University makes it possible for employees to gain a degree while still working full-time.

 You might imagine that Spanish and German bricklayers learn the trade in much the same way: perhaps a basic qualification, followed by plenty of on-the-job experience on a building site.
 But as a recent report for the European Centre for the Development of Vocational Training (Cedefop) reveals, EU states lay down very different rules and guidance on how bricklayers must be trained.
 The Spanish model is chiefly school-based.
 German training is state-led, and involves a mixture of company-based work and part-time study.
 It can take more than two years to even alter a training regulation - too long to respond to changing labour market needs, according to a member of Germany's Federal Institute for vocational training, who spoke to the report's researchers.